 Suppose we would like to estimate the test error rate for a particular statistical learning method on a set of observations.
 What is the easiest thing we can think to do?

-We could randomly divide to available data set into two parts: training and validation
+We could randomly divide the available data set into two parts: training and validation typically 50-50 esthete test USE usily tresc poilts.